drov0/exxp/README.md

 ## Description

-SteemPress is a WordPress plugin that connects any blog to the hive blockchain.
+Exxp is a WordPress plugin that connects any blog to the hive blockchain.
 Hive is a blockchain where content and contributions are rewarded with the crypto currency HIVE based on the upvotes from users.
 The HIVE tokens can then be traded online with 0 transaction costs and with 3 second transaction time.
 What benefits can a blog owner get by sharing posts on the Hive blockchain?
     • It can help you reach new audiences as people browsing nay app or website displaying content stored on the Hive blockchain can see your post.
     • It may provide a new source of income through earning HIVE tokens.
     • It will help store your content securely on an un-censorable blockchain.
-To use SteemPress you will need a Hive account which can be made for free when signing up through www.hive.blog You can also follow the value of a HIVE token here: https://coinmarketcap.com/currencies/hive/ If you have any questions, feel free to contact us by email on contact@steempress.io, or join our Discord channel together with many other users through https://discord.gg/W2KyAbm
+To use Exxp you will need a Hive account which can be made for free when signing up through www.hive.blog You can also follow the value of a HIVE token here: https://coinmarketcap.com/currencies/hive/ If you have any questions, feel free to contact us by email on contact@exxp.io, or join our Discord channel together with many other users through https://discord.gg/W2KyAbm

 ## Features